DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-25-shortisting-an-application.md

 - designing a different way for users to choose the status, rather than having an additional button in the prompt
 - allowing an application to be moved back from shortlisted to received status
 - what to show if a provider does not use the status - for example, we could hide it in the tables on the overview page
-- whether we could add a box to the overview, for example “5 received applications have not been shortlisted” or “7 applications for not been looked at yet”
+- whether we should add a box to the overview, for example “5 received applications have not been shortlisted” or “7 applications have not been looked at yet”
-- whether the name of the status should be “sifted”
+- whether the name of the status should be “sifted” instead
 - whether we need a new permission to allow users to shortlist an application